dolphin projects

 Bottlenose dolphins (Tursiops truncatus) can exhale and inhale in 0.6 seconds.
 They then hold their breath for one to two minutes while they are at rest, or for periods up to eight minutes while they are diving.
 I am interested in determining which muscles power this unique combination of an explosive exchange of respiratory gases with periods of breath-hold.
-To identify the breathing muscles of dolphins, I am investigating muscles that have been implicated in the breathing mechanics of terrestrial mammals - diaphragm, intercostals, scalenus, and rectus abdominus.
+To identify the breathing muscles of dolphins, I am investigating muscles that have been implicated in the breathing mechanics of terrestrial mammals - diaphragm and scalenus.

 For my Ph.D. thesis, I completed a study of the bottlenose dolphin diaphragm.
 Unlike the manatee diaphragm (Rommel and Reynolds, 2000), the anatomical connections of the diaphragm in these animals have not been well described.
 Thus, through detailed dissections, I determined the skeletal attachments of the diaphragm in dolphins.
 I also described the anatomical features of the diaphragm muscle itself.